 - Falsified log books (11.3%)

 For more details about last year’s results, check out the following infographics:

 As full enforcement has begun on April 1, the upcoming CVSA International Roadcheck 2018, with a special focus on hours-of-service compliance, demands that drivers are fully prepared.

-Make sure that you have an FMCSA-compliant ELD solution and are complying with the hours-of-service regulations.
+Make sure that you have an FMCSA-registered ELD solution and are complying with the hours-of-service regulations.

 If you still have to buy an ELD, try KeepTruckin.
 Request a free demo today.